masteringmodernpayments/book/basic_integration.md

 Note that Mocha must be required as the very last thing in `test_helper`.

-Let's write some tests for `TransactionsController`.
+Let's write a test for `TransactionsController`.
 In `test/functional/transactions_controller_test.rb`:

 ```ruby
 class TransactionsControllerTest < ActionController::TestCase